dmbarbour/glas/docs/GlasApps.md

 ### Memory

 Applications need private memory to carry information across transactions.
-For convenience and simplicity, memory is modeled as a key-value database, where keys and values both are arbitrary Glas data.
-Allocation of keys, aka MemRefs, is left entirely to the application and is independent from other references.
+For convenience and simplicity, memory is modeled as a key-value database.
+Keys (MemRefs) and values both are arbitrary Glas data.
+The default value associated with a key is unit.
+Allocation of refs to each purpose is left to the application and is independent from other references.

 * **mem:(on:MemRef, op:MemOp)** - MemRef is an arbitrary value.
 The MemOp represents an operation to observe or modify the associated value.
- * **get** - Response is associated memory value; fails if there is no value.
+ * **get** - Response is value currently associated with ref.
- * **put:Value** - Insert or replace value associated with ref.
+ * **put:Value** - Modify memory so value is subsequently associated with ref.
- * **del** - Remove associated value (if any) from MemRef.
- * **touch** - respond with unit if 'get' would succeed, otherwise fails.
- * **swap:Value** - Atomic get and put.
-Supports precise conflict analysis: the value written doesn't depend on the value read.
+ * **swap:Value** - Combines get and put to avoid some read-write conflicts.

-The get/put/del memops support basic manipulations.
-The touch/swap memops help stabilize common update patterns.
-I might later add methods for partial observation and manipulation of lists or records, but doing so has relatively low priority.

-*Aside:* It is feasible to support automatic garbage collection of memory by introducing an application method to trace all the living memory.
+It is feasible to add more operations, e.g. specialized list ops so transactions operating at opposite ends of the list avoid conflict.
+However, this is not a high priority.

+Memory is managed manually.
+Assigning unit to a memref can release underlying memory resources.
+We can potentially extend memory operations with dedicated ops for lists and records to improve precise conflict analysis.
+Garbage collection is also feasible, e.g. using several application methods for roots, tracing, and disposal such that they can run incrementally.

 ## Console Applications